openzomboid/pzlsm/README.md

   utils                   Downloads vendor utils from repositories and puts them
                           to the utils directory.
-  prepare                 Calls dependencies, directories and utils functions. install [args...]
-Installs Project Zomboid dedicated server. fix                     Changes game language to EN and sets Project Zomboid args. sync                    Downloads Project Zomboid config files from github repo. info                    Displays information on the peak processor consumption,
+  prepare                 Calls dependencies, directories and utils functions. install [args]          Installs Project Zomboid dedicated server. fix                     Changes game language to EN and sets Project Zomboid args. sync                    Downloads Project Zomboid config files from github repo. info                    Displays information on the peak processor consumption,
-                          current RAM consumption and other game stats. start [args...]
-Starts the server in a screen window.
-An error message will be displayed if server has been started earlier stop [args...]
-Stops the server.
-Triggers informational messages for players to alert them of impending server shutdown. restart [args...]
-Restarts the server.
-Triggers informational messages for players to alert them of impending server shutdown. restart_if_stuck        Restarts server if it stuck an backups last logs. screen [args...]
-Calls the 1 argument as a command on the game using screen util. rcon [args...]
-Calls the 1 argument as a command on the game using rcon util. kickusers               Kicks all players from the server. delete_manifest         Deletes appworkshop_108600.acf file.
+                          current RAM consumption and other game stats. start [args]            Starts the server in a screen window.
+An error message will be displayed if server has been started earlier. stop [args]             Stops the server.
+Triggers informational messages for players to alert them of impending server shutdown. restart [args]          Restarts the server.
+Triggers informational messages for players to alert them of impending server shutdown. restart_if_stuck        Restarts server if it stuck an backups last logs. screen [args]           Calls the 1 argument as a command on the game using screen util. rcon [args]             Calls the 1 argument as a command on the game using rcon util. kickusers               Kicks all players from the server. delete_manifest         Deletes appworkshop_108600.acf file.
 It need to update mods correctly.